tannguyen3489/react-router-redux-starter/README.md

 If you are serving the application via a web server such as nginx, make sure to direct incoming routes to the root `~/dist/index.html` file and let react-router take care of the rest.
 The Koa server that comes with the starter kit is able to be extended to serve as an API or whatever else you need, but that's entirely up to you.

-Have more questions?
-Feel free to submit an issue or join the Gitter chat!

 ## Build System

 ### Configuration